EddyVerbruggen/nativescript-localize/README.md

 <Label :text="'Hello world !'|L"></Label>
 <Label :text="'I am %s'|L('user name')"></Label>
 ```

-#### vue-cli-template
-The localization files placed under `dist/app/i18n/*` must be cleaned since they're not correctly updated when modified.
-To do so, you can run the command `rm dist/app/i18n/*`.

 ## File format
 Each file is imported using `require`, use the file format of your choice: